History of Wales

-The Millennium Stadium* in Cardiff opens.
-It has the capacity for 74,500 people and is the first stadium in the UK to feature a retractable roof.
+The Millennium Stadium (now called the Principality Stadium) opens.
+The stadium is situated in the heart of Cardiff and has a capacity for 74,500 people.
+It is the first stadium in the UK to feature a retractable roof.

 Her Majesty the Queen opens the Wales Millennium Centre.
 It is one of the most unique and lively performing arts centres in Europe.

 The Senedd opens in 2006, and the separation between the legislative National Assembly for Wales and the executive Welsh Assembly took effect under the Government of Wales act 2006.
 The act increased the National Assembly’s law making powers.

 The Ryder Cup came to Wales for the first time.
 The prestigious golfing event took place at the Celtic Manor Resort in Newport.

 Wales votes in favour of giving the National Assembly further law making powers

 We enjoyed celebrating Dylan Thomas' centenary with people and organisations throughout Wales, the UK and the world.